Your garage is much more than just a place to park your vehicle or store all those Christmas decorations.

 Drywall is still the most popular wall covering and may still be the choice of many of you.
 After all, drywall has advantages, such as being readily available and fire-resistant.
 Therefore, most attached garages will be required to use drywall.

 In fact, that’s the choice I made when I was finishing my own garage.
 I installed wood framing and insulation over my concrete block walls.
-Then I added drywall to give it the finished look that I wanted.
+Then I put drywall in my garage to give it the finished look that I wanted.

 The best material choice will be a personal one that depends on how you want to use the walls.